 Best bar: Alaskan Hotel & Bar (especially on open mic nights or live music nights, check their Instagram for updates).

 Best place to drink with kids: Forbidden Peak Brewery.

-Best drunk food: Pel’mini’s. (if you’re not drunk try them anyway, a Juneau staple of dumplings topped with butter, curry, cilantro, Sriracha and sour cream).
+Best drunk food: Pel’mini’s (if you’re not drunk, try them anyway — in Juneau, these dumplings topped with butter, curry, cilantro, Sriracha and sour cream are a staple).